-The hydrogen ion concentration of a liquid, which determines acidity or alkalinity, is expressed as pH.
-A logarithmic scale that ranges from 1 to 14 measures pH.
-On this scale, a pH of 7 is neutral, more than 7 is alkaline, and less than 7 is acidic.
+The hydrogen ion concentration of a liquid, which determines acidity or alkalinity, is expressed using pH.
+A logarithmic scale that ranges from 1.0 to 14.0 measures pH.
+On this scale, a pH of 7.0 is neutral, more than 7.0 is alkaline, and less than 7.0 is acidic.
 Unpolluted rainwater is normally slightly acidic due to the presence of carbonic acid, which is derived from carbon dioxide present in the atmosphere.